The Three Riddles

 The Emperor let out a gasp.
 Realizing the young man must have answered the third riddle correctly, the mandarins cheered, and at once the crowd exploded with joy and relief.
 Some in the crowd fainted and needed to be carried outside for fresh air.
 Trumpets, drumrolls, whistles - everything was pandemonium until the Emperor called: "Silence!"
 At once, an instant hush fell upon the crowd.

-"You may have technically answered the three riddles," said the Emperor, "but you cannot imagine I would allow the Chinese royal fortune to fall to anyone who is not native to this land!
-For your prize, you may leave with your head in tact - be grateful for that, as that is more than anyone else has achieved."
+"You may have technically answered the three riddles," said the Emperor, "but you cannot imagine I would allow the Chinese royal fortune to fall to someone who is not native to this land!
+For your prize, you may leave with your head in tact - be grateful for that!
+As that is more than anyone else has achieved."

 "Father!" cried the Princess in dismay.
-"He answered the riddles.
+"This contender answered all three riddles.
 You set the rules.
-There must be some way we can maintain the rules that were set."
+There must be some way we can honor the rules that were set."

 "Father!" cried the Princess in dismay.

-"You surprise me, daughter," said the father, rubbing his chin.
-Then said, "I am going to make this an even more interesting afternoon."
+"You surprise me, daughter!" said the father, rubbing his chin.
+Then he said, "I am going to make this an even more interesting afternoon."
 He turned to the young contender.
 "Your challenge is to pose a riddle of your own making to the Princess.
-If she cannot answer it, you will earn the prize in full.
+If she cannot answer your riddle, you will earn the prize in full.
 But if she answers your riddle correctly, you will leave with no prize other than your head in tact."

 The crowd gasped, staring and pointing at the young man, in shock that it was now he who would have to come up with a new riddle, and one posed to the Princess, no less!

-"Your Majesty," said young Calaf with a bow, "I agree to the challenge."
+"Your Majesty," said young Calaf with a bow, "I agree to your terms."

-"As do I," said the Princess, her head high.
-"You should know," she said to the young stranger, "that in honor of my father the Emperor, I will try my utmost to answer your riddle correctly."
-She arched one eyebrow in the direction of her father and added, "no matter what I may think of this contest."
+"Very well, then," said the Princess.
+"You should know," she said to the young stranger, her head held high, "that in honor of my father the Emperor, I will try my utmost to answer your riddle correctly."
+She arched one eyebrow in the direction of the Emperor and added, "no matter what I may think of this adjustment to the rules."

-"Excellent!" said the Emperor, who was now excited by this turn of events.
+"Excellent!" said the Emperor, now excited by this turn of events.
 "Out with it then, young man."

 Calaf cleared his throat.
 "Princess," he said, "tell me this: What is my name, and from what land do I come?"